What do you do if you get an error message?

 Most common error messages have to do with corrupted data in your database.
 The Tenant File stores its information in a Microsoft Access Database.
 If your error message is in the '3000' range, the error is coming directly from the database, not the Tenant File.
 If you suspect this is the problem, the first thing to do is to back up your database files.
 Next, from the Main Menu, go to 'File', then 'Database Maintenance', and run 'Repair Active Files', and 'Compact Active Files'.
 Also run the 'Check for Link Problems' option.
 The 'Database Maintenance' and 'Check for Link Problems' routines should be run periodically (once a month or so) to keep your database in good, efficient working condition.
 Be sure to backup your database often as well - preferably every day of use, using rotating media.

 If you receive an error message such a 'invalid database format' or 'unable to recognize database' or 'not a valid Microsoft Access database', then your database is corrupted.
 This can happen if you have a power outage or surge while using the database or if your computer hard drive has errors.
 It can also happen if you are on a network and do not have the 'Enable Network Protection' choice selected.
-You will need to restore your last good backup into the Tenant File, by using Windows 'copy' and 'paste' functions to copy the good database into your Tenant File folder.
-However, first make a backup of the existing database.
-Often our programming department can repair a corrupted database for you.
+You will need to restore your last good backup into the Tenant File, by using the 'Restore FROM' option under 'Backups'.
+However, first make a separate backup of the existing database.
+We highly suggest that you set up a 30 minute session to have a Tenant File technician do this for you.
+The actual database repair is a separate charge.
+Often our programming department can repair a corrupted database for you, and there is no cost if it is not repairable.
+In that case we can try to help you find a suitable backup to restore into your program.

 If you want us to repair your database for you, follow these steps: